iamcristos/stack_overflow_clone/README.md

     - See answers
     - Search Answers

-- a cron job is responsible for notifying users that subscribe to a question when there's a new answer
+- a message queue is responsible for notifying users that subscribe to a question when there's a new answer

 ## Tech Stack